ringcentral/engage-voice-api-docs/docs/dialing/leads/bulk-import.md

 # About Bulk Lead Import

-The Engage Voice API allows you to load one or multiple leads at a time.
+The RingCX API allows you to load one or multiple leads at a time.
 You can also load leads for immediate dialing at the top of the dialer cache or in normal priority.

 !!! alert "Please Note"
     To enumerate a list of Campaigns for the `campaignId` path property, please review section [Enumerating Campaigns](./#enumerating-campaigns) below.